efarsarakis/scc-hpcc/README.md

-hpl
+HPCC
 ===

-Private repo for the preparation of HPL for the ISC14 - group EPCC!
+Private repo for the preparation of HPCC for the ISC14 - group EPCC!